Minh0511/Minh0511/README.md

 #### 🌱 Things I am currently working on:
-- Honing my skill as a frontend web developer, after that, become a fullstack developer
+- Honing my skill as a fullstack developer

 #### :muscle: Things I am challenging myself with:
 - Trying to loose some weight and get ripped